openfaas/faas/guide/troubleshooting.md

 ### Debug your function without deploying it

-Here's an example of how you can deploy a function without using an orchestrator - it's useful for testing:
+Here's an example of how you can deploy a function without using an orchestrator and the API gateeway.
+It is especially useful for testing:

 ```
 $ docker run --name debug-alpine \